 What is the AARRR framework?

-The AARRR metrics framework, also called pirate metrics or the AARRR funnel, is a set of actionable metrics that help SaaS companies measure their growth.
+The AARRR metrics framework, also called pirate metrics or the AARRR funnel, is a set of actionable metrics that help SaaS companies to measure the performance of customer acquisition, activation, retention, and revenue growth.

 The acronym stands for acquisition, activation, retention, referral, and revenue.

 The AARRR framework is a powerful tool for startups and small businesses to track their revenue, acquisition, activation, retention, referral, and revenue (or ARR).
 It's also known as the Pirate Metrics Framework.

 All of these metrics can be measured by looking at user activity on your website and app.
 You'll want to track things like sign-ups, logins, active users, revenue per user (RPU), and revenue growth.

 The goal of this framework is to make sure your startup is focused on getting customers who will stick around and spread the word about how awesome your business is—and ideally do so without having to pay for advertising or promotion.